 Now a 501(c)(3) Charity!
 Help Us Thrive - Please Donate!

-The most telling statistic is the recent 2022/23 results of the local High School where most of these children go after graduating from elementary and middle school:
+A telling statistic is the recent 2022/23 results of a local Marin County High School where over 70% of minority children go after graduating from elementary and middle school:

 · Grades: 9-12